-My preference is text because it is more immediate.
-If you email, please include Acct 4100 and your section in the subject line of all correspondence.
+Please include Acct 4100 and your section in the subject line of all correspondence.
 Your concerns or questions are a top priority and this will help ensure you are not overlooked in the hundreds of emails I receive each day.